UAlaska-IT/motd_chef_status/README.md

 Two action are provided.

-* `create` - Post condition is that the fragment exists in the appropriate directory to be executed.
+* `create` - Post condition is that the fragment exists in the appropriate directory to be executed and with the appropriate file extension.
 * `delete` - Post condition is that the fragment exists in neither /etc/update-motd.d/ nor /etc/profile.d/.

 __Attributes__